 I feel so fortunate to have the opportunity to work with students of all ages and backgrounds as a tutor.
 I have various tutoring experiences from tutoring college level athletes in Chemistry and Kinesiology, to teaching and tutoring Medical Terminology to high school students.
 My true passion for education and working with students one-on-one developed when I was serving as an Education Volunteer in the Peace Corps and had the opportunity to teach and tutor math, French and health sciences to elementary, middle and high school students.
 To be able to follow my students for the 2 years of my service and to see their growth and improvement was incredibly rewarding.
 I myself am a student again, working towards my doctorate in Physical Therapy at Boston University.
 But I miss the connections I had to my students in Burkina Faso and I am excited about the opportunity to work with students locally to help each student achieve his or her full potential.
 With my graduate level coursework in Physical Therapy and my years of experience teaching an tutoring math and French at various levels, I am excited to work with diverse students in varying subjects and grade levels.

-University of Massachusetts Amherst - BS, Kinesiology
+Undergraduate Degree: University of Massachusetts Amherst - Bachelor of Science, Kinesiology

-Boston University - DPT, Physical Therapy
+Graduate Degree: Boston University - Unknown, Physical Therapy

 GRE Verbal: 160